 In Year 8 groups become single sex and the curriculum is the same as in Year 7, except for the introduction of football for boys.

 Alongside activities covered in Years 7 and 8, both boys and girls are introduced to basketball and health related exercise Year 9.
-They also experience two days of outdoor and adventurous activities.

 Key Stage 4: AQA GCSE PE